rotemasud/email-processor-microservices/MONITORING.md

 ## Alerting (Optional Enhancement)

-AWS Managed Grafana supports alerting.
+Grafana supports alerting.
 To set up alerts:

 1. In Grafana, go to **Alerting** → **Alert rules**
 2. Create a new alert rule